XPBytes/administrate-base_controller/README.md

 ## Usage

-When you require this gem, the base controller functionality will be added to the `administrate/application_controller`.
+When you require this gem, you can `include Adminstrate::BaseControll` in your admin `ApplicationController`.
+Alternatively require `administrate/base_controller/engine` instead (e.g. in your Gemfile).
+The base controller functionality will be added to the `administrate/application_controller`.

 You get the following _protected_ methods for free, which you may override: